Montana-Media-Arts/460_GameEngines-Fall2023/modules/week-4/_posts/2017-01-20-conclusions.md

 ---
 title: Conclusions
-module: 3
+module: 4
 ---

 # Conclusion

 ## Next Week

-Next week we will look at what it will be like to work with our assets and what how to create scripts and apply existing scripts to them.
+Next week, we will return to Unity to create a game completely from scratch.